We speak to the people behind Thompson’s, the time-hallowed DIY wonderland on the Roman Road which has passed through three generations.

 The double-fronted blue shop, near the Young Prince pub, sells everything DIY, including a locksmith service, paints, engravings, electrical supplies, every screw you’ll ever need, cleaning products galore, pet care, and tools for the amateurs and professionals alike.

-The creatures in this wonderland include two adorable labradoodles – practically furry employees – Milo and Maggie, who will happily greet you from behind their gate.
+The creatures in this wonderland include two adorable Labradoodles – practically furry employees – Milo and Maggie, who will happily greet you from behind their gate.

 You’ll find Annie Wakerley with glasses pushed back on her head and a cup of tea getting cold on the counter.
 Her daughter Katie Wakerley, who dreams of taking Thompson’s into its fourth generation of business, is a friendly face, unafraid of whatever complex household DIY issue you’ve cluelessly captured with blurry photos on your phone.

 The men who flank them, Jason and Alan, are also considered members of the Thompson’s family.
-They’ve been supplying the team with banter and laughs, as well as professional locksmith and paint mixing services, for over 10 years each.
+They’ve been supplying the team with banter and laughs, as well as professional locksmith and paint-mixing services, for over 10 years each.

 The doors, which are always open, figuratively and physically, come rain or high wind, see several locals popping in just for a friendly chat.

-But Thompson’s glossy dark blue retro signage and shop front is relatively new.
+But Thompson’s glossy dark blue retro signage and shop front are relatively new.
 It’s hard to believe Thompson’s was once bright orange, sold flowers, hairspray and homeware with their tools, and has been around since the 1940s.

 Since then it’s been relocated, refurbished by a Tower Hamlets grant, had stalls on the market, and is now entering the digital age with an online platform.
 Owner Annie and her daughter Katie disclose their stellar history, treasured memories and thoughts on the one-way Roman Road proposed plans this March.